 In Ireland, a Bachelor of Accounting program will generally take 3 years of full-time study to complete and there are also part-time and online study options for students that need more flexibility in scheduling.
 Along with building a solid business foundation, students taking a Bachelor of Accounting degree in Ireland will emphasis accounting principles, theories, and practices.
 With a Bachelor of Accounting degree in Ireland, students can have many opportunities for employment both in Ireland and abroad.

 If you would like to learn more about a Bachelor of Accounting degree in Ireland, then take a look through the programs below and find the one that is right for you!

 Both Accounting and Finance are core components of ensuring the success of any business entity.
-Our degree programme provides each student with an in-depth knowledge of the area of accounting and finance as well as the practical skills, both of which [+]
+Our degree programme provides each student with an in-depth knowledge of t

 Both Accounting and Finance are core components of insuring the success of any business entity.
 Our degree programme provides each student with an in-depth knowledge of the area of accounting and finance as well as the practical skills, both of which are essential in the rapidly changing and highly competitive world of business.
 This in turn then creates a number of opportunities for advancement within a whole range of organisations.

 The programme builds on long established and well recognised core competencies within Independent College in the delivery of and highest quality accounting and finance tuition.
 This has facilitated the development of strong linkages with the main professional accountancy bodies; as a result this has enabled exemptions from Association of Chartered Certified Accountants (ACCA)....